No Soup for Connecticut

 On the way north, look to your left and get some nice views of Mounts Race and Everett (both in MA).

-And that longer hike, though some fairly old growth pine, sounds great… except we didn’t do that.
+And that longer hike, though some fairly old growth pine, sounds great… except we didn’t do that in 2008.
 Remember, Damian may be four but due to his Smith-Magenis Syndrome, I can’t ever depend on him walking very far over rocks and roots.
 Plus, we had a long day ahead of us (elsewhere), and I didn’t want to wipe him out off the bat.
 So we took the easier option – the second one I mentioned above.

 We took the left turn off of Route 272 and onto Campbell Falls Road which is a mere 5 feet across the Massachusetts border.
 This is not a road you want to drive when it’s icy or snowy, as it’s fairly steep and skinny as it heads down the ravine.
-A short distance down this road is a dirt cutout that allows for a handful of parking slots.
-It’s pretty rough, but I had no issues in a Jetta, so you’ll be fine.
+I tried that once with Hoang in the car and… yeah.
+I turned around when it looked like death loomed ahead.

 The excitement starts before you even park though.
 Halfway down the hill, you pass a stone state line obelisk.
 I love these things – so stately… And now we were back in the comfortable confines of Connecticut.
 I wouldn’t want to leave my car parked in stinkin’ ol’ Massachusetts.